| Table of Contents | Structure Tool | Williams Home |

 Understanding the molecular and thermodynamic nature of the hydrophobic effect is not easy.
 Many textbooks contain superficial or incorrect explanations.
 A very important thing to remember is that the hydrophobic effect is fully a function of water; it a consequence of the distinctive molecular structure of water and the unique self-assembly properties of water.
 Hydrophobic substances are passive participants in the hydrophobic phenomenon. ('Like likes like' does not explain the basis of the hydrophobic effect.)
 The molecular interactions of a hydrocarbon with neighboring water molecules in aqueous solution are just as favorable as with neighboring hydrocarbon molecules in pure liquid hydrocarbon.
 A hydrocarbon molecule is just as happy (forms equally favorable molecular interactions) in aqueous solution as in neat (pure) hydrocarbon.

-The molecular interactions between water molecules are not disrupted by interaction with hydrocarbon (or other non-polar molecule).
-Interactions between water molecules at the hydrocarbon interface are just as strong and favorable (in terms of enthalpy) as interactions between water molecules in bulk water, surrounded by water only.
-There is no net change in favorable molecular interactions when oil and water mix or separate.
+The molecular interactions between water molecules are not disrupted by disolved hydrocarbon (or other non-polar molecules).
+Interactions between water molecules in contact with hydrocarbon are just as strong and favorable (in terms of enthalpy) as interactions between water molecules in bulk water, surrounded by water only.
+There is no net change in favorable molecular interactions when oil and water mix or unmix.